 NBA Playoffs: Mavericks' Starting Lineup Against Clippers

-The Dallas Mavericks have a chance to shock the NBA world and take a 3-0 lead on the Los Angeles Clippers, who have been favored in every game of the series.
+The Dallas Mavericks host the Los Angeles Clippers for Game 4 on Sunday night, with the series 2-1 in their favor.

-For Friday's game, their starting lineup can be seen below from FantasyLabs NBA.
+For the game, their starting lineup has been announced and can be seen in a post below from FantasyLabs NBA.

+The Los Angeles Clippers are 3-point road favorites over the Mavericks in Dallas on Sunday for Game 4, according to FanDuel.

 More on the Los Angeles Clippers can be read here.